Skip to content

 The baby, this week, will measure 15.7 inches and weigh 2.9 ounces.
 To put things in perspective, this would be about the size of a helmet of a bike.
 Isn’t this exciting!

-So what else is happening to the baby in the 30th week of pregnancy?
+So what else is happening to the baby at 30 weeks pregnant?

 1. Weight gain